|Salva Kiir, the southern Sudanese president, was one of the first to register for the January referendum [AFP]|

 Many worry that problems with the vote could set off violence between the two regions, even a new civil war.

-Valerie Amos, the UN humanitarian chief, told journalists on Monday that relief agencies are stockpiling supplies in areas of South Sudan before the vote.
+Valerie Amos, the UN humanitarian chief, said on Monday that relief agencies are stockpiling supplies in areas of Southern Sudan before the vote.

 “Work is already ongoing in Sudan to preposition humanitarian assistance near potential hot spots in southern Sudan and in the border areas,” Amos, who just returned from a six-day visit to the country, said.